-On this page we will discuss the development of an Alzheimer’s / dementia Life Expectancy Calculator has become a valuable tool for families and medical professionals alike.
-Before detailing this, one must address the biggest question most people ask after receiving the diagnosis of an incurable disease: How long do I have left to live?
+The development of an Alzheimer’s or dementia Life Expectancy Calculator has become a valuable tool for families and medical professionals alike.
+Before detailing this, one must address the biggest question most people ask after receiving an incurable diagnosis: How long do I have left to live?
 With dementia, the answer differs depending on the type.
-By far the most common form of dementia is Alzheimer’s disease, and the average life expectancy after diagnosis is 10 years.
+The most common form of dementia is Alzheimer’s disease which has an average life expectancy of 10 years after the initial diagnosis.
 Other dementias have different life expectancies.
 Someone with vascular dementia lives for about five years after diagnosis.
-Someone who has dementia with Lewy bodies will typically live for six to twelve more years.
+In contrast, someone who has dementia with Lewy body will typically live for six to twelve more years.

 Average life expectancies for the most common types of dementia are as follows:

 |Alzheimer’s||8 to 12 years|

 |Lewy body||6 to 12 years|

 Keep in mind that everyone with dementia experiences its impacts and symptoms differently.
 People have lived more than 25 years after being diagnosed with Alzheimer’s disease.
 Factors including underlying health, the severity of early symptoms, and even gender come into play.

 But how can a person know how long they have to live when they’re diagnosed with dementia?
 Is there an Alzheimer’s Life Expectancy Calculator to get as close to a definitive answer as possible?
 Can artificial intelligence help?
 And why would patients and their families want to know?